My Ideal LiteSpeed Cache Settings for WordPress Websites

 1. CSS Settings

 This section contains LSCache CSS optimization settings.
-By optimizing your CSS, you can reduce the size of your website’s stylesheets, improve page load times, and enhance user experience.
+Optimizing your CSS can reduce the size of your website’s stylesheets, improve page load times, and enhance user experience.

-The CSS settings for my website below are based on using Elementor and QUIC.cloud CDN.
-In fact, some of these settings are specifically for QUIC.cloud CDN to be able to manage my website’s CSS files.
+However, even though I am now using Kadence WP, the settings below remain unchanged.
+Some of these settings are specifically for QUIC.cloud CDN to be able to manage my website’s CSS files.
 So, if you are not using QUIC.cloud CDN for your website, some of these settings should remain off.

 CSS Minify = ON

-This setting removes all unnecessary characters that can accumulate from Elementor from CSS files.
+This setting removes all unnecessary characters that can accumulate from your chosen page builder from CSS files.
 Those unnecessary characters can include:

 CSS Combine = ON

-Combining the CSS files of your Elementor-designed website helps:
+Combining the CSS files of your WordPress website helps:

-1. Reduce HTTP requests required to load your website
+- Reduce HTTP requests required to load your website.

-All of these benefits help significantly improve your website’s loading speed for both you and your visitors.
+These benefits help significantly improve your website’s loading speed for you and your visitors.
 At the same time, they help you manage and update your website more easily.

 Generate UCSS = OFF